abccsss/visual-alias/README.md

 This extension contributes the following settings:

 * `visualAlias.patterns`:
-    An array of objects of the form
+    An array of pattern groups.
+For example, a pattern group can be
     ```json
     {
-        "language": "languageId",
+        "language": "latex",
+        "defaultSuffix": "(?![a-zA-Z])",
         "patterns": [
-            "pattern/replacement",
+            "\\\\alpha/α",
             // ...
         ]
     }
     ```

+    * The `language` field specifies the language ID that the pattern group applies to.
-    * The `languageId` can be `*`
+        It can be set to `"*"`
         to apply the replacement rules to all languages, or can be an array of language IDs.

+    * The optional `defaultSuffix` field specifies a regular expression that is appended to each pattern.
+        Similarly, the optional `defaultPrefix` field can be used to specify a regular expression that is prepended to each pattern.

+    * The `patterns` field
+        is an array of patterns to be replaced.
-    * `pattern` is a regular expression, and `replacement` is a string.
+        Each pattern can be a string of the form `"pattern/replacement"`, where `pattern` is a regular expression,
+        and `replacement` is a string.
         Note that special characters in the pattern, such as `\`, `/` and `[`, must be escaped, so for example, to match `\alpha` in the document, the pattern should be `"\\\\alpha/α"`.
+        One can also use `"/pattern/replacement"`
+        to disable the default prefix and suffix.

     * Instead of a string `"pattern/replacement"`,
-        one can also use an object of the form
+        a pattern can also be an object of the form
         ```json
         {
             "pattern": "pattern",